MaximKucherov/Assignment-iOS/README.md

 ### System and devices ###

-* iOS 14 SDK
+* iOS 15 SDK
-* Support for iOS 13 and higher
+* Support for iOS 15 and higher
 * All available iOS and iPadOS devices
 * Functional on simulators and real devices

 ### Frameworks ###

 * API parsing using Codable
-* User interface using UIKit
+* User interface using UIKit/SwiftUI
 * Location services and (reverse)geocoding using CoreLocation
 * Do not use any external libraries except those provided by the iOS SDK